microsoft/playwright/docs/src/api/class-pageassertions.md

 ## async method: PageAssertions.toHaveScreenshot#1
 * langs: js

-This funciton will wait until two consecutive page screenshots yield the same result, and then compare the last screenshot with the expectation.
+This function will wait until two consecutive page screenshots yield the same result, and then compare the last screenshot with the expectation.

 ```js